KaitoJD/wait/docs/CONTRIBUTING.md

 - Open a discussion issue
 - Ask questions in PR comments

-Thank you for contributing to Weather CLI!
+Thank you for contributing to WAIT!